vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 | Medium             | 10        | 32              | 200-1000       |100-200
 | Large              | 16        | 48              |1000-5000       |200-400

 The number of virtual services that can be deployed per controller cluster is directly proportional to the controller cluster size.
-See the NSX Advanced Load Balancer [Configuration Maximums Guide](https://configmax.esp.vmware.com/guest?vmwareproduct=NSX%20Advanced%20Load%20Balancer&release=22.1.2&categories=119-110,119-101) for more information.
+For more information, see the NSX Advanced Load Balancer [Configuration Maximums Guide](https://configmax.esp.vmware.com/guest?vmwareproduct=NSX%20Advanced%20Load%20Balancer&release=22.1.2&categories=119-110,119-101).

 ### Service Engine Sizing Guidelines